-International students in BC on a student visa may take courses, a fee of $1050.00 per course is required.
+International students in BC on a student visa may take courses, a tuition of $1250.00 per course is required.

-Adult students who have graduated and need to take a few courses to reach their personal goals may do so for a fee of $600 per course.
+Adult students who have graduated and need to take a few courses to reach their personal goals may do so for a tuition of $650 per course.

 Curriculum choice is limited at the high school level.
 CHEK ABC provides all course materials for core courses that have been designed to meet BC Ministry of Education requirements.
 However, there are many options for individualized resources and activities for elective courses.